 - 1. CCCS bibliographic information or other archival records - 2.
-Documents not authored by the agency and not representing the agency's views, including information authored and distributed by AoA grantees.
-Information that is limited in dissemination to Government employees or agency contractors or grantees - 3.
+Documents not authored by the agency and not representing the agency's views, including information authored and distributed by AOA grantees.
+Information that is intended to be limited in dissemination to Government employees or agency contractors or grantees - 3.
 Information pertaining to basic agency operations, e.g., information about agency authorities, activities, programs, along with contact information for the public, organizational charts, AoA Status Reports, solicitations, program announcements (PAs), receipt and review materials (e.g., summary statements developed in connection with grant reviews) - 4.
 Information intended solely for intra- or interagency use or sharing of Government information - 5.
 Responses to requests for agency records under the Freedom of Information Act (FOIA), the Privacy Act, the Federal Advisory Committee Act, or other similar laws - 6.
 Information relating solely to correspondence with individuals or persons - 7.
-Press releases - 8.
-Information for public filings, subpoenas, or adjudicative processes - 9.
-Opinions where the agency's presentation makes it clear that what is being offered is personal opinion rather than fact or the agency's views
+Press releases that support the announcement or give public notice of information that AoA has disseminated elsewhere. - 8.
+Information intended to be limited to public filings, subpoenas, or adjudicative processes - 9.
+Opinions where the agency's presentation makes it clear that what is being offered is personal opinion rather than fact or the agency's views - 10.
+Information that is intended to be limited in dissemination to Government employees or agency contractors or grantees